hlolli/clj2nix/README.md

 }
 ```

-In your nix config, import the overlays file
+In your nix config, import the overlays file and pass in pkgs as argument
 ```
 nixpkgs.overlays = [/path/to/overlays.nix];
 ```